 Glasgow’s food scene is pretty damn spectacular, but that seemed to escape the notice of the Michelin guide for a while.
-Last year, Cail Bruich became the first Michelin star restaurant in Glasgow in eighteen whole years – and where they blazed a trail, another restaurant has followed.
-The 2022 Michelin guide was unveiled this morning, and Cail Bruich (which retained its star this year) finally has some company, as Unalome by Graeme Cheevers became the second Glasgow restaurant to be awarded a star.
+In 2021, Cail Bruich became the first Michelin star restaurant in Glasgow in eighteen whole years that year, and Unalome by Graeme Cheevers received its first star last year.
+The 2023 Michelin guide was unveiled last night (March 27), and both Cail Bruich and Unalome by Graeme Cheevers retained their star this year as the only two Glasgow restaurants to be awarded a star.

-If you can get a reservation at Unalome after this honour (good luck!), you can expect a menu of modern European cooking, with the odd technique or flavour from Japanese cuisine.
+If you can get a reservation at Unalome, you can expect a menu of modern European cooking, with the odd technique or flavour from Japanese cuisine.
 Equally laudable is the restaurant’s commitment to sustainability; Unalome practices a farm-to-fork approach, and their kitchen is powered by energy from 100% green sources.

-So, two years, two stars – I’m guessing we’ll be celebrating even further next year when Glasgow’s dining scene gets the recognition it so richly deserves!
+So, three years, two Michelin Star restaurants – I’m guessing we’ll be celebrating even further next year when Glasgow’s dining scene gets the recognition it so richly deserves!